alexvcasillas/cratebox/README.md

 # Motivation

-I started working on **Cratebox** to prove myself I was able to build a powerful state management library following the example of top notch developers like _Michel Weststrate_, _Dan Abramov_, _Jamie_ and many more.
+I started working on **Cratebox** to prove myself I was able to build a powerful state management library following the example of top notch developers like _Michel Weststrate_, _Dan Abramov_, _James Kyle_ and many more.
 I wanted something robust and typed like _MobX State Tree_ but also wanted something clear and easy to use, and that's why I built **Cratebox**, to be an intermediate point between _MobX State Tree_ and _Redux_, robust and with a declarative and simple API that does the job always.

 # Why Cratebox?